 Protect your boat from winter damage.

-- Engine compartment heaters are much safer than conventional space heaters
+- Engine compartment heaters are much safer than conventional space heaters and light bulbs.

-- Engine compartment heaters can protect your engine during unexpected cold
+- Engine compartment heaters can protect your engine during unexpected cold snaps.

 - Installed heaters can add resale value to your boat.

 - An improperly sized engine compartment heater will not protect your engine.

 Experts recommend the use of engine room heaters for boat engines that are not winterized, but that may be exposed to wide temperature changes or occasional cold snaps that could crack the engine.
 Using an engine room heater is much safer than trying to keep your engine warm with a standard space heater or light bulb.
 The engine will get much colder if the boat is on a trailer or on blocks than it would if it was in the water.
 The engine compartment heater can be set to cycle when temperatures are between 40 degrees Fahrenheit and 55 degrees Fahrenheit.
 Keeping the bilge pump vents covered when using the heater is also an energy-saving recommendation.